COVID-19: travel health notice for all travellers

 - avoiding or limiting the amount of time spent in closed spaces, crowded places, or at large-scale events (concerts, sporting events, rallies)

 - avoiding close physical contact with people who may be showing symptoms of illness

 Sexually transmitted infections (STIs), HIV, and mpox are spread through blood and bodily fluids; use condoms, practise safe sex, and limit your number of sexual partners.
 Check with your local public health authority pre-travel to determine your eligibility for mpox vaccine.

 Medical services and facilities

-Medical facilities are generally good in major centres, but may be limited in rural areas.
-Many private hospitals and clinics exist throughout the country.
-Advance payment is required.
-Keep all receipts of payment to reclaim expenses if you have travel insurance.
+Health care is very good.
+Services are available throughout the country but may be limited in rural areas.
+Many private hospitals and clinics require advance payment prior to treatment.
+Keep all receipts of payment to reclaim expenses from your travel insurance company.